Click to Skip Ad

 Image: Øystein Fyxe/Netflix

 When it comes to deciding what you want to stream next on a service like Netflix, the staggering amount of content on offer can be both a blessing and a source of frustration.
-With an endless amount of Netflix series and movies to watch — including both original and licensed titles — you’ll never want for lack of selection.
+With an endless amount of Netflix series and movies to watch — including both original and licensed titles — you’ll certainly never want for lack of selection.
 The issue is finding the proverbial needle in the haystack, something that the huge selection of content makes a challenge.

-Netflix hidden gems to check out (TV series)
+12 underrated Netflix series to check out

-First up, on the TV side of the app, we’ve got 9 hidden-gem Netflix series to check out, many of which are international releases that didn’t necessarily make a huge splash with American audiences.
-Below, you’ll find everything from docuseries to dramas, comedies, and much more.
+First up, on the TV side of the app, we’ve got 12 hidden-gem and underrated Netflix TV series to check out, many of which are international releases that didn’t necessarily make a huge splash with American audiences.

 Ragnarok